veertuinc/anka-docs/content/en/docs/Anka Build Cloud/working-with-registry.md

 Registry operations are available through Anka Client command line and through Registry REST APIs.

-## Working with registry from Anka Client
+## Working with registry using Anka CLI

 View all of the available registry commands by running `anka registry --help`.
 ```